Nuclear button is on my desk, says Kim

 North Korea's Kim Jong-un issues threats and olive branch

-North Korea's leader Kim Jong-un has said he has a nuclear launch button on his desk at all times so the US "will never be able to start a war".
+North Korea's leader Kim Jong-un has said a nuclear launch button is "always on my table" and warned the US it will never be able to start a war.

 In a televised new year speech, he said the entire US was within range of North Korean nuclear weapons, adding: "This is reality, not a threat."

-But he also offered a potential olive branch to South Korea, suggesting he was "open to dialogue" .
+But he also offered a potential olive branch to South Korea, suggesting he was "open to dialogue".

-North Korea may also send a team to the Winter Olympics in Seoul, he said.
+He said the North may send a team to the Winter Olympics in South Korea.

-When asked by reporters to respond to Mr Kim's threats, US President Donald Trump said, "we'll see, we'll see".
+When asked by reporters to respond to Mr Kim's latest threats, US President Donald Trump said, "We'll see, we'll see".

 He was speaking at the sidelines of New Year's Eve celebrations at his Mar-a-Lago resort in Florida.

-North Korea has come under increased sanctions over the past year because of its nuclear weapons programme and repeated testing of conventional missiles.
+North Korea has come under increased criticism and sanctions over the past year because of its nuclear weapons programme and repeated testing of conventional missiles.

-The politically isolated state has carried out six underground nuclear tests and has demonstrated missiles of increasing power.

-In November, it tested the Hwasong-15, which achieved altitudes of around 4,475km (2,780 miles) - more than 10 times the height of the International Space Station.

-The country claims to have developed a fully deployable nuclear weapon, though there is still some international scepticism about its true capacity to carry out such an attack.
+It claims to have a fully deployable nuclear weapon, though there is still some international scepticism about its true capacity to carry out such an attack.

-In his televised speech, Mr Kim re-emphasised his focus on the weapons programme, saying his country must "mass produce nuclear warheads and ballistic missiles and speed up their deployment".
+In his speech, Mr Kim re-emphasised his focus on the weapons programme, but implied the country still has a few stages left to go before achieving its ambitions.
+North Korea must "mass-produce nuclear warheads and ballistic missiles and speed up their deployment", he said.

+He also said they would not use their weapons unless they felt that peace was threatened.

 - How North Korea could tip the balance